imagej/imagej.github.io/_pages/scripting/parameters.md

 ---
 title: Script Parameters
+project: /software/imagej2
 ---

 All scripting languages have access to a universal `#@parameter` notation for declaring inputs and outputs.
-This approach is preferred over the ImageJ 1.x [GenericDialog](/scripting/generic-dialog) because it is totally agnostic of the user interface, allowing such scripts to run in a variety of contexts.
+This approach is preferred over the original [ImageJ](/software/imagej)'s [GenericDialog](/scripting/generic-dialog) because it is totally agnostic of the user interface, allowing such scripts to run in a variety of contexts.
 As with [ImageJ2 plugins](/develop/plugins), script parameterization is based on the [SciJava](/libs/scijava) [parameter annotation](https://github.com/scijava/scijava-common/blob/scijava-common-2.40.0/src/main/java/org/scijava/plugin/Parameter.java)—so experience with plugin writing directly translates to scripting, and vice versa.

-{% include notice icon="info" content='Script parameters are a feature of [ImageJ2](/software/imagej2); they will not work in plain [ImageJ 1.x](/software/imagej).
+{% include notice icon="info" content='Script parameters are a feature of [ImageJ2](/software/imagej2); they will not work in the original [ImageJ](/software/imagej).
 The [Fiji](/software/fiji) distribution of ImageJ is built on ImageJ2, so they also work in Fiji.' %}

 ## Basic syntax